RolfBro/Discord-Bot-Project/README.md

 # Legiondary Bot
-## (A Discord Party Creator bot)

-Version 1.0

-A mini project launched in order to be familiarized with the **Javascript** language.
+## This is a Discord Party Creator bot launched as a mini project in order to be familiarized with the **Javascript** language.

-The centerpiece of the project is a Discord bot that enables server users to create and manage parties.
+### The centerpiece of the project is a Discord bot that enables server users to create and manage parties.
 The bot's functionality is designed to foster community engagement and provide a convenient way to organize social activities within the server.

-This bot offers users the ability to create parties with custom titles and capacity specifications.
+### This bot offers users the ability to create parties with custom titles and capacity specifications.
 Once a party is created, it becomes open for other users to join.
 Once a party reaches its specified capacity, the bot sends a notification to all the members, alerting them that the party is ready to commence.

+**Versions:**

+++ Version 2.0 (Public Release) ++

+This version brings more commands to the bot including:

+* **Kick a member of the party**: Party hosts can now kick a member of the party.
+* **Transfer host role**: The host role can be given to another member.
+* **Resize the party**: The host now has the ability to adjust the size of the party after it has been created.
+* **Mention all members**: The host can now notify all members at once, making communication within the party more efficient.
+* **List all active parties**: Members can now view all active parties, allowing them to easily choose which one they want to join.

+Mutliple bug fixes were also done to ensure the smooth operation of the bot.

+The bot can now store its data in a Replit database instead of Map().

+++ Version 1.0 ++

 The bot currently supports the following commands: